 Fathers are important to children.
 And if you’re reading this now, something is probably standing in the way of this.
 There’s so much information on the internet about what’s now become a marketing hook: Fathers’ Rights...
 Men’s Rights.
-Needless to say, many fathers feel helpless in court systems that seemingly favor the mothers.
+Needless to say, many fathers feel helpless in court systems that seemingly favor the mothers, whether after a divorce, or if there was no marriage at all.
 But what law(s) are specifically written for fathers in the State of New Mexico?
 The answer is, none.
 There’s not a single law or statute that specifically addresses or names fathers as a special or protected class of individuals.
 But then again, mothers aren’t specifically named either.
 The law in New Mexico is written using the word “parent”.
 And herein lies an important consideration if you’re a father seeking representation in New Mexico especially since the courts here are blind to this label of “Fathers’ or Mens’ Rights – How do you find and choose the best attorney to represent you as a father?

 Father Considering Legal Representation?

 Here’s a list of points to consider if you’re a father in New Mexico needing legal representation: